Visiting the Fleurieu Peninsula With Pets

 Enjoy local markets and fresh produce

-Victor Harbor is a vibrant coastal town, offering plenty of shopping opportunities for families, boutique browsers or treasure hunters at local shops and markets
+Victor Harbor is a vibrant coastal town, offering plenty of shopping opportunities for families, boutique browsers or treasure hunters at local shops and markets.

 The town’s busy streets offer plenty of variety, with small boutiques, bustling markets, and independent local producers selling farm-fresh food like cheeses, wine and craft items.
 Perfect to fill a wicker picnic basket and head to one of our many parks and reserves to enjoy amongst nature.